-Examples of where it may be appropriate for a waiver to be considered are as follows (this list is not exhaustive):
+Examples of when it may be appropriate to consider a waiver:

-- if the charge remains in force it would result in admission to a care home or hospital - if the charge remains in force you would require the care to be reduced or withdrawn, which could be life threatening to you - you have exceptionally high financial outgoings (after the application of your financial assessment) which are judged to be essential to you remaining in the community

-- you have dependents who have no financial resources in their own right and are therefore dependent upon you - if the support is refused it will place you at significant risk of self-harm or harm to others
+- If the charge remains in force, you will require the care to be reduced or withdrawn, which could be life threatening to you. - You have exceptionally high financial outgoings (after the application of your financial assessment) which are judged to be essential to you remaining in the community. - You have dependents who have no financial resources in their own right and are therefore dependent upon you. - If the support is refused it will place you at significant risk of self-harm or harm to others.

-If you would like further details or wish to be considered for a waiver, please contact the Customer Service Centre to request a copy of the Adult Charging Waiver Policy.
-Your case will be considered by the Independent Waiver Panel and dealt with according to the terms of the Waiver Policy.
+If you would like further details or wish to be considered for a waiver, please contact01522 552634 to request a copy of the Adult Charging Waiver Policy.
+Your case will be considered by the Independent Waiver meeting and dealt with according to the terms of the Waiver Policy.